 Honorable Ronald D. Kouchi

 President of the Senate

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO AFTER-SCHOOL PROGRAMS,"
+"A BILL FOR AN ACT RELATING TO EMERGENCY MANAGEMENT,"

-As affirmed by the records of votes of the members of your Committees on Human Services and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 500, S.D.
-2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 500, S.D.
-2, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Public Safety and Intergovernmental and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 522, H.D.
+1, and recommends that it pass Second Reading and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Public Safety and Intergovernmental and Military Affairs,